Animal Car Collisions & Auto Insurance

 Whether you’re the owner of the vehicle or the owner of the pet, it’s nerve-wracking and heartbreaking when an animal is hit in the road.
 Here are some guidelines to better understand who’s liable and who’s covered in these circumstances.

-Although you may think of hitting an animal as a collision, the collision coverage portion of your auto insurance policy would not cover you.
-Instead, it's the comprehensive portion that would kick in if you hit an animal with your car, says Deborah Becker, an agent for State Farm in Eau Claire, Wis.
+Although you may think of hitting an animal as a collision, the collision coverage portion of auto insurance policies does not cover you.
+Instead, it’s the comprehensive portion that would kick in if you hit an animal with your car, says Deborah Becker, an agent for State Farm in Eau Claire, Wis.